jgstew/ESPHome-jgstew/README.md

 ## ESPHome Integration

-Once you have at least 1 device configured, the [ESPHome Integration](https://www.home-assistant.io/integrations/esphome/) should be auto discovered as needed and able to be added in Home Assistant.
+Once you have at least 1 device configured, the [ESPHome Integration](https://www.home-assistant.io/integrations/esphome/) should be auto discovered as needed and able to be added in Home Assistant as a discovered device.